chpc-tech-eval/scc/tutorial0/README.md

 3. **Internal Network** — Creates a named private network shared only between VMs.
 Think of this as a virtual switch that you plug VMs into.

-4. **Host-Only Adapter** — Similar to Internal Network but VirtualBox itself can act as the DHCP server, making it more customizable.
+4. **Host-Only Adapter** — Similar to Internal Network, but the **host machine can also reach the VMs** on this network (Internal Network is VM-to-VM only).
+VirtualBox itself can act as the DHCP server, making it more customizable.

 Below is an example of the network adapters you can attach to a virtual machine.